Avuerro/NaturalComputing/Project/WANN/README.md

 # Weight Agnostic Neural Networks

+The code used to run the WANN implementation can be found in this folder, all the instructions below are still valid but there is only one caveat.
+If you would like to run the network on fashionmnist or mnist data, please download the data first, then modify the locations in the classify_gym module.
+To be precise, you should change mnist_256 and fashion_mnist.

 Weight Agnostic Networks: network topologies evolved to work with a variety of shared weights.
 Adapted from the [prettyNEAT](../prettyNEAT) package.
 This repository represents a snapshot of the code used to produce the results in the original [WANN paper](https://weightagnostic.github.io/).
 The goal was to create minimal rather than general code for clearer understanding.
 If you are interested in a more extendable and general implementation for your own experiments, we recommend using the [WANN fork](../prettyNEAT_WANN) of the [prettyNEAT](../prettyNEAT) package.

 ## Dependencies